-2.7 Involving persons with limited English proficiency ("LEP")
+2.7 Promoting Accessibility to persons with limited English proficiency ("LEP")

-In Appendix B of the Title VI program plan, a Language Assistance Plan ("LAP") has been developed for language assistance throughout the project for persons with limited English proficiency ("LEP").
-Executive Order 13166, titled Improving Access to Services for Persons with Limited English Proficiency, states that differing treatment based upon a person's inability to speak, read, write, or understand English is a type of national origin discrimination which is covered under Title VI.
-As defined by Executive Order 13166, LEP persons are those who do not speak English as their primary language and have limited ability to read, speak, write or understand English.
+In Appendix B of the Title VI program plan, a Language Assistance Plan ("LAP") has been developed for language assistance throughout the project to promote accessibility for persons with limited English proficiency ("LEP").
 The needs for language assistance during the project are determined by the Four Factor Analysis completed in the LAP.
 In the detailed LAP, it was determined that 20.84% of the impacted populations have LEP.

-Throughout the LAP, methods to involve persons with LEP are provided, this includes translated project information materials and language assistance services at public meetings.
+Throughout the LAP, methods to promote accessibility to persons with LEP are provided, this includes translated project information materials and language assistance services at public meetings.